smani6/100DaysCodingChallenge/log.md

 **Today's Progress**: The Change log
 - Removed CoreData branch, planning to start again with this rather than patch into existing data source.
+- Added a button to reset the database (remove all notes).

 **Thoughts:**
 While researching CoreData, I have come across many different ways to use it.
 At this time I am not sure which I agree with the most, therefore I am trying a few different ways of using it before settling on one method.